Vertical Incidence Soundings (Ionograms)

 Characteristic values of virtual heights (designated as h'E, h'F, and h'F2, etc.) and critical frequencies (designated as foE, foF1, and foF2, etc.) of each layer are scaled, manually or by computer, from these ionograms.
 Typically, an ionosonde station obtains one ionogram recording every 15 minutes.
 When the scaling is done manually only the hourly recordings are routinely reduced to numerical data.
 Modern ionosondes with computer-driven automatic scaling procedures routinely scale all the ionograms recorded.

-The National Centers for Environmental Information (NCEI), which is co-located with the World Data Center for Solar-Terrestrial Physics, Boulder (WDC for STP, Boulder), has assembled some 40,000 station-months of scaled digital Ionospheric vertical incidence parameters from about 130 sites worldwide and offers them on CD-ROM (Ionospheric Digital Database) for general distribution.
+The National Centers for Environmental Information (NCEI), which is co-located with the World Data Service for Geophysics, has assembled some 40,000 station-months of scaled digital Ionospheric vertical incidence parameters from about 130 sites worldwide and offers them on CD-ROM (Ionospheric Digital Database) for general distribution.